Basjohn/Shitty-YTDLP-Helper/README.md

 I did give in and add some QoL.

-Files are saved to relative /downloads now.
+-Files are saved to relative /downloads now.

-Autoclosing options for your terminal/cmd.
+-Autoclosing options for your terminal/cmd.

-Functional Snapping.
+-Functional Snapping.

-Double-Click Piggo to open downloads for you, right click anywhere to exit.
+-Double-Click Piggo to open downloads for you, right click anywhere to exit.

-Also somehow it WORKS FOR FREAKING PLAYLISTS/Bundled URLs.
+-Also somehow it WORKS FOR FREAKING PLAYLISTS/Bundled URLs despite my dumbass not knowing how.
 Slam the single link in there and pray you have the storage space.

 ## Requirements

 Just run the exe if not building it.